saeedrm6/ubuntu-nginx-vod-module-docker/README.md

 ubuntu-nginx-vod-module-docker
 =======================
-Docker image for nginx with Kaltura's VoD module based on Ubuntu used by Saeed Rahimi Manesh
+Docker image for nginx with Kaltura's VoD module based on Ubuntu used by github.com/saeedrm6 for HLS streaming

 This repository contains a Dockerfile for building nginx with [Kaltura's vod-module](https://github.com/kaltura/nginx-vod-module).